-2017 had massive Number 1 records from Ed Sheeran, Rag’n’Bone Man, P!nk, Taylor Swift and Sam Smith to name just a few - but what could 2018 have in store for us?
+2018 had already brought some big records with it, including albums by Camila Cabello, George Ezra and First Aid Kit.
+But what else does 2018 have in store for us?
 Here’s a selection of some albums to get excited about in the coming year...

 Charlie's second album, VoiceNotes, was set for release on January 19 but was pushed back to May 11.
-In January, Charlie took to Twitter and said: "The bad news is that I have to push the album release date.
+In January, Charlie tweeted: "The bad news is that I have to push the album release date.
 I’m producing this album all myself and with that comes a lot of work, and in my opinion, the album is not perfect yet."

-Two Top 10 singles, Attention and How Long, have already been released - and you can expect more slick pop on the full album.
+Two Top 10 singles, Attention and How Long, plus Done For Me, have already been released - and you can expect more slick pop on the full album.
 While Charlie's debut spawned two Number 1s and the second most-viewed music video ever on YouTube, we've got faith he can pull more success out of the bag in May.

 Expect Liam Payne's album to be eclectic: "It's more like my playlist album; my favourite playlist of songs that I have made over the past year," Liam explained to iHeartRadio.
 "So, some slow jams, there's a couple of dance songs on there, with some R&B stuff."

-Liam then told The Hits Radio the album is "out in January" and told us what we can expect alongside the Ed Sheeran and Charlie Puth co-writes Strip That Down and Bedroom Floor: "I didn't really want to nail myself down so there's some dark pop on there, some super urban tracks and a lot of trap music."
+Liam then told The Hits Radio the album is coming in early 2018 and told us what we can expect alongside the singles Strip That Down, Bedroom Floor and For You: "I didn't really want to nail myself down so there's some dark pop on there, some super urban tracks and a lot of trap music."
+There's also a Latin track - Liam will soon release Familiar with J Balvin.
 Watch this space.

-Ella Henderson's follow-up to debut Chapter One is imminent.
-In November, Ella revealed in a mailer to fans that she couldn't wait to share new music with fans "in the new year".
-No firm idea when we can expect fresh material, but we do know Ella's been working with Jax Jones, The Script's Danny O'Donoghue, Max Martin, MNEK and Julia Michaels.
+Ella Henderson's follow-up to debut Chapter One was said to be imminent, but now we're not so sure.
+In November 2017, Ella revealed in a mailer to fans that she couldn't wait to share new music with fans "in the new year".

 The BBC's Sound Of...
 2017 winner became the first unsigned act to pick up the gong.
 She's been working hard since, telling NME in November last year that she's been wanting to "get the sound right".